mateuszcalderon/postal-code-finder/README.md

   <h1>Postal Code Finder</h1>
 </div>

-Postal Code Finder is a Python-based tool designed to validate, retrieve, and display location details for Canadian Postal Codes and U.S. ZIP Codes.
+Postal Code Finder is a Python-based tool designed to validate, retrieve, and display location details for Canadian Postal Code and U.S. ZIP Code.
 Using the Zippopotam API, it fetches geographic data such as the place name, state, country and coordinates.
 It also generates interactive maps to visually represent the given location.

 ## Code Walkthrough:
-#### Library:
+#### Libraries:
 ```python
   import requests
   import re